jreichert/dotfiles/Readme.md

   with fzf, and more
 - [universal-ctags](https://ctags.io/): creates tags used by vim for code navigation (may work with exuberant ctags but unsure)
-- [LS COLORS PROFILE](LS Colors pro): a good set of custom colors for use with LS.
+- [LS COLORS PROFILE](https://github.com/trapd00r/LS_COLORS/blob/master/LS_COLORS): a good set of custom colors for use with LS.
+  Note that this is already set by default to the variable \$LS_COLORS; you only need this repo if you want to modify anything.

 ###Development Tools